frobino/karlel_os_test/README.md

 1. [Create a bootable SD card](#How-to-create-bootable-SD-card-from-scratch)
 2. Copy the [rpi1 specifi boot files](rasp/Proprietary_boot_files/) in the boot partition:
-  - bootcode.bin (proprietary raspberry)
+  - *bootcode.bin* (proprietary raspberry, the first binary read from GPU.
+Load and execute start.elf)
-  - start.elf (proprietary raspberry)
+  - *start.elf* (proprietary raspberry, runs on GPU.
+Looks for kernel.img.
+When it founds it, the GPU triggers the reset line on the ARM processor, which starts executing code at address 0x80000)
-  - cmdline.txt (?)
+  - *cmdline.txt* (used by start.elf to configure arm speed, etc.)
-  - kernel.img (this file, from the make command above, must be named so)
+  - *kernel.img* (our os, created from the make command above, must be named so)
 3. Insert the SD card into the Raspberry Pi, connect ethernet, and apply 5V power.

 In order to see any thing from the raspberry pi, we need a to connect a uart